🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 def one_hot_encode(word, vocab_size):

-"""Convert word to One-Hot vector"""
+"""Convert a word to a One-Hot vector"""

 vector = np.zeros(vocab_size)